 Admiral Horatio, Lord Nelson, lost his life in 1805 whilst winning a great victory at sea in the Battle of Trafalgar.
 His lofty statue overlooks the geographic centre of London.
 The four bronze lions who guard the base of the column are almost as famous.

-On the other hand art lovers may not want to miss the opportunity to visit the National Gallery in Trafalgar Square.
-Van Gogh’s Sunflowers, Constable’s Hay Wain and the Rokeby Venus by Velasquez are only a few of the world famous works of art on view.
-The National Gallery is free to enter and has two cafes and a restaurant inside.
+The National Gallery overlooks Trafalgar Square.
+Art lovers may not want to miss the opportunity to visit some of the world’s most famous paintings like Van Gogh’s Sunflowers, Constable’s Hay Wain and the Rokeby Venus by Velasquez.
+The National Gallery is one of London’s free museums, and also has cafes and a restaurant.
+Allow an hour or two to look around.

 So far the walk from Buckingham Palace has been 1.5 miles.
 It takes about 25 minutes without stops.
 If you decide to linger to watch parts or all of the Changing the Guard allow at least one and a half or two hours.

-The Parliament buildings are under repair at the moment (Summer 2023).
+The Parliament buildings are under repair at the moment.
 But round the corner Westminster Abbey is as glorious as usual.
 Because this is a short, two day itinerary, I suggest you admire it from the outside only.

 Parliament Square